glory-arisah/Multi-step-form/README.md

 # Multi-step form

-#### A vue pet project to practice Vuex and dynamic components.
-Dynamic components were used for the initial build, it was then replaced by VueX.
+#### A vue pet project to practice Vuex, mixins and dynamic components.
+The Dynamic component was used to display the different forms, and Vuex was used to store the forms' data locally.

+### Technologies used

+1. Vue 3 Options API
+2. TypeScript
+3. Vuex
+4. Scss

 ## Project setup